hurtn/azure-data-factory/sqlmi-cdc/README.md

 > * Create a data factory.
 > * Create linked services.
 > * Create source, sink, and change data capture datasets.
-> * Create, run, and monitor the full copy pipeline
+> * Create, debug and run the pipeline to check for changed data
-> * Add or update data in the source table
+> * Add and modify data in the source table
-> * Create, run, and monitor the incremental copy pipeline
+> * Complete, run and monitor the full incremental copy pipeline

 ## Overview
 The Change Data Capture technology supported by data stores such as Azure SQL Managed Instances (MI) and SQL Server can be used to identify changed data.
 This tutorial describes how to use Azure Data Factory with SQL Change Data Capture technology to incrementally load delta data from Azure SQL Managed Instance into Azure Blob Storage.
 For more concrete information about SQL Change Data Capture technology, see [Change data capture in SQL Server](/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15).